phpmd/phpmd/UPGRADING.md

 ```

 However, PHP attributes are recommended going forward, as they are type-safe and supported by IDE autocompletion.

+The new `UnusedSuppression` rule, part of the unused code rule set, reports `#[SuppressWarnings]` attributes that
+no longer suppress any warning.
+Doc comment annotations are not reported, which is one more reason to switch to
+attributes.
+To adopt the rule gradually, add the existing reports to a baseline with `--generate-baseline`.

 ### Exit codes